 Comprehensive Medication Management (CMM), is a new proposal that would have a different and reduced education requirement for pharmacist-physician collaboration.
 CDTM is an existing law with infrastructure and proven outcomes in New York State.
 Implementing CMM on top of CDTM may cause confusion by introducing two different credentialing structures for similar collaboration agreements.
-A single standard for physician/pharmacist collaboration is ideal, as it will ensure public trust.
+A single standard for physician/pharmacist collaboration is ideal, as it will ensure public trust and provide clear expectations of credentials and education to providers.
 NYSCHP would prefer to expand on the framework of the existing law, rather than create a new parallel system.